From new product visualisations for startups to adding the finishing touches to high-end beauty product commercials.

-There’s a lot that goes into creating a 3D animated video, from designing every object it features, to lighting design, then rendering how they move within the CG-animated space.
+There’s a lot that goes into creating a 3D animated video, from designing every object it features, to lighting design, then rendering how they move within the 3D animated space.
 The process can be broken down as follows:

-In order to create high-quality CGI animated videos, the various 3D elements and objects need to be created and designed in advance of animation.
+In order to create high-quality 3D animated videos, the various 3D elements and objects need to be created and designed in advance of animation.